“Build before you have to…

 What I love about the above thought from author James Clear, however, is that we shouldn’t just focus on being financially secure.
 We also need to have extra reserves of strength and knowledge for that “rainy day”.

-And if the events of last year showed us anything, it’s that our world can change overnight.
-How we cope with the unexpected depends on how much knowledge and strength we have stored in the tank.
+And if the events of last year are anything to go by, it’s that our world can change overnight.
+Coping with the unexpected depends on how much knowledge and strength we have stored in the tank.

 When we think about “knowledge”, we often think about education.
 However, knowledge is also gained through our own life experience, through talking to others and simply observing the world around us.
 Knowledge is increased by trying something new, stepping outside of our comfort zone and through being curious enough to want to know more.
 The more knowledge we have, the less likely we are to panic in the face of adversity.

-Similarly, when we talk about “strength”, it’s not just physical strength.
-Strength is also our level of determination and the coping strategies that we have in place to keep going when it feels like the world is against us.
-Increasing our strength comes from looking after ourselves to avoid burn out and building a support network around us to lean on in times of need.
+Similarly, “strength”, it’s not just physical strength.
+Strength is also the level of determination and the coping strategies in place to keep going when it feels like the world is against us.
+Increasing strength comes from looking after ourselves to avoid burn out and building a support network around us to lean on in times of need.

 In reality, knowledge and strength are often gained simultaneously.
 Learning, practicing, prioritising…bit by bit, step by step, building our resilience.